7 Potential Acne Causes Behind Those Out-of-Nowhere BreakoutsAugust 31, 2021

 What You Should Do: Try to reduce the amount of contact that you have with your throw pillows while lounging atop your bed or couch.
 If there’s a removable case, throw it into the wash with your laundry.
 Pay attention to the fabric, however, because some — especially if covered in silk or wool — should be dry-cleaned or hand-washed.

-Acne Trigger #5: Sleeping With Wet Hair
+Sleeping With Wet Hair

 It’s known that some hair products can clog your pores, which can lead to breakouts along your hairline during the day, especially if you have bangs.
 If you don’t shower at night, those same irritants can rub against your skin while you sleep.
 But hairstyling products aren’t the only hair-related acne culprits out there.
 If you sleep with wet hair night after night, your skin may be suffering the consequences.
-Remember, bacteria like to hang out in damp, warm and dark places.
+Remember, bacteria like to hang out in damp, dark and warm places.
 If you lay down on your pillow at night with damp hair, you may just be creating an environment for bacteria to grow.

 What You Should Do: Dry your hair before hitting the sack.
 When possible, pull your hair back to keep it off your face — especially when you’re sleeping.